okta/okta-signin-widget/README.md

     --outfile=bundle.js
     ```

 3. Make sure you include ES6 polyfills with your bundler if you need the broadest browser support.
-We recommend [`@babel/polyfill`](https://babeljs.io/docs/en/babel-polyfill/).

 #### Examples